Search for a .law domain and get results for other domains, including...

 Your domain will no longer resolve on the day it expires.
-After 75 days after expiration, the domain will become available for purchase by another qualified lawyer.
+Seventy-five (75) days after expiration, the domain will become available for purchase by another qualified lawyer.

 There is a 40 day grace period in which a domain may be renewed without incurring an additional fee.
 After the 40-day grace period, there is a 30-day Redemption Period in which you can renew your domain name for an additional $150 USD.
 After the Redemption Period, there is 5 additional days in which the domain name can still be renewed before it is deleted.

 Renewal notices are sent to the primary email address on file 90 days, 60 days, 30 days, 15 days, 5 days, and 1 day prior to the domain expiration date.

 There are several reasons why a domain will show as unavailable.
 They are listed here in order of how likely they are:

 - The domain name is already registered to someone else; you can check this by doing a whois lookup.